High Risk Pancreatic Cancer Clinic

 If we find early-stage pancreatic cancer, patients can have surgery to remove the cancer.
 Patients without signs of cancer are scheduled for follow-up screenings in the pancreatic clinic.

 Pancreatic Cyst Clinic

-Pancreatic cysts are usually asymptomatic, meaning you probably won't be able to tell if you have one.
+Cysts are usually asymptomatic, meaning you probably won't be able to tell if you have one.
 Most patients' cysts are found during X-rays of their abdomen for unrelated causes.
-If you do have symptoms related to a cyst, they may include nausea, vomiting and abdominal pain.

-If your cyst is benign and not causing health issues, your doctor may recommend regular follow-up and continue to monitor the situation.
+If your cyst is benign and not causing health issues, your doctor may recommend regular follow-up visits and continued monitoring of the situation.
 For painful or potentially cancer-causing cysts, your doctor may decide that surgery to remove the cyst is the best option.